Markets, still unsettled, lurch between gains and losses

 The latest report on inflation reached investors who are already parsing the current round of corporate earnings for details on how companies are continuing to deal with pressure from supply chain problems and higher prices.
 Many companies, including Chipotle and Kellogg have raised prices to offset the impact.

 Investors rewarded several companies on Friday for reporting solid financial results.
-Expedia rose 2.2% after beating Wall Street’s fourth-quarter profit forecasts.
-Online real estate marketplace Zillow rose 13.7% after reporting surprisingly strong revenue.
+Online real estate marketplace Zillow rose 15.4% after reporting surprisingly strong revenue.
+GoDaddy rose 9% after the web hosting company reported strong fourth-quarter earnings.

-Energy stocks made solid gains as oil prices rose 1.4%.
-Exxon Mobile rose 1.2%.
+Energy stocks made solid gains as oil prices rose 2.4%.
+Chevron rose 1.2%.
 Those gains were tempered by falling technology stocks.
-Microsoft fell 1%.
+Chipmaker Nvidia fell 4.6%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.